 Then, cook the tofu ~3 minutes per side in a lightly oiled non-stick pan until browned.

-Split the rice into 8 equal parts.
+Split the cooked rice into 8 equal parts.
 With wet hands, press each part into the sidewall of the tofu container (using it as a musubi mold) as shown in the photo.
 Pack it in firmly so it comes out as one piece.
 Repeat 7 more times.

 Top each rice rectangle with one piece of the cooked tofu.
 Wrap each with one of the nori strips.